 Emergency icon Important Updates

-As a former snow and ice scientist in the cryospheric sciences laboratory at the NASA Goddard Space Flight Center, Dorothy Hall studied climate change in cold regions.
-Her profession took her on numerous field expeditions in the northern U.S., Canada and the Artic.
+As a former snow and ice scientist in the cryospheric sciences laboratory at the NASA Goddard Space Flight Center, Dorothy Hall studied weather in cold regions.
+Her profession took her on numerous field expeditions in the northern U.S., Canada and the Arctic.

 But in May 2024, Dorothy faced an unexpected journey when she was diagnosed with a large brain tumor.
 In addition to constant headaches, Dorothy experienced difficulty with walking, feeling unsteady and dizzy at times.
 In recent months, her appetite and energy level had suffered as well.